COMPARISONS

 Self-managed Dependency-Track integration.

-Approval and trigger workflows for release lifecycle.
+Approval and event workflows for release lifecycle, marketing release workflow.

 Single organization and single perspective only.